-At IDACA we have been always concerned about the difficult topic of breast cancer.
-That is why we offer digital mammograms and tomosynthesis: the most important examinations to prevent and detect the sickness at its early stage.
+At IDACA, we have always been concerned with the difficult topic of breast cancer.
+That is why we offer digital mammograms and tomosynthesis, the most important examinations to prevent and detect the disease at its early stage.

 WHAT WILL THE PATIENT FEEL DURING THE MAMMOGRAM?

-To perform the mammogram, the patient will have to take off the top clothing and put on a hospital gown given by the nurse.
-In the mammogram room, our technician will gently tell you how you should be at the device.
-Then the technician will place your right breast on the surface where the compression will be done.
-The same will happen to the left breast.
-The whole examination takes 10 minutes.
+To perform the mammogram, the patient will have to take off all top clothing and put on a hospital gown that will be provided by the nurse.
+In the mammography room, the technician will gently tell you how you should be positioned with the device .
+Then , the technician will place your right breast on the surface where the compression will be done, followed by the left breast.
+The whole examination takes around 10 minutes.

 The routine examination requires at least 2 projections of each breast.
-These images are evaluated by a specialist.
-And depending of the results, the doctor will decide if more projections or a complementary ultrasound scan are required.
+These images are evaluated by a specialist, and depending of the results, the doctor will decide if more projections or a complementary ultrasound scan is required.

 DOES THE PATIENT NEED ANY PREPARATION?

 On the day of the examination, the patient cannot be wearing body creams, talcum powder or deodorant in the area of breast or armpits.
-And it is recommendable to schedule an appointment when not presenting pain in the breast due to the PM syndrome.
+It is recommended to schedule the appointment when not presenting pain in the breast due to the PMS syndrome.

-On the day of the test, it is important that all the patients bring the medical order, the previous studies (if they have) and comfortable clothes with no metal pieces such as sport pants.
-It is forbidden to bring any kind of item of clothing such as bracelets, watches, earrings, jewels and piercings.
+On the day of the test, all patients must bring a medical order signed by their physician, the previous studies if th ere were any, and comfortable clothes with no metal pieces, such as sweat pants .
+Items such as bracelets, watches, earrings, jewels and piercings are forbidden.

 All these suggestions will make the examination easier and reduce the wait time.